Probation, Suspension, and Dean's Lists

 Dean's List is processed according to each individual college's procedures.
 The university does not contact these students

 Full-Time Chancellor's List and Part-Time Chancellor's List

-Students seeking their first bachelors degree are eligible for this academic honor.
+Students seeking their first bachelor's degree are eligible for this academic honor.
 Students must earn a minimum of 12 quality hours with a minimum grade point average (GPA) of 4.0 in a given fall or spring semester for full-time students, and consecutive fall or spring semesters for part-time students.
 These academic honors are not offered during the summer term.
-Students earning these academic honors will also earn the corresponding full-time or part-time Chancellor’s List honor.
+Part-time students whose honors are considered on a continuous enrollment will have summer hours included in their calculations for Chancellor’s list.
+Students earning these academic honors will also earn the corresponding full-time or part-time Dean’s List honor.